Outlander101/aaos-vsock-streamer/AAOS/screenmirror/README.md

 # Overview
-ScreenTransfer is a native Android userspace binary for low-latency H.264 streaming of an Android display over AF_VSOCK.
+ScreenMirror is a native Android userspace binary for low-latency H.264 streaming of an Android display over AF_VSOCK.
 It:
 1. Mirrors a physical Android display (e.g., Cluster / Display1)
 2. Encodes frames using MediaCodec (H.264 / AVC)